amazon-ion/ion-docs/guides/path-extractor-guide.md

 #### Common Options

--   *Maximum path depth* - The maximum depth of any registered path.
+-   *Maximum path depth* - The maximum depth of any search path.
 May be used to limit the amount of memory used by the path extractor.
 If the reader places its own limits on maximum depth, it should be treated as an error to exceed that number.
--   *Maximum number of paths* - The maximum number of paths that may be registered to a single extractor.
+-   *Maximum number of paths* - The maximum number of search paths that may be registered to a single extractor.
 May be used to limit the amount of memory used by the path extractor.
 -   *Match relative paths* - If disabled, it is an error to provide the extractor with an Ion reader positioned at a depth other than zero.
     If enabled, the extractor will accept a reader positioned at any valid depth within the data and will match paths relative to the initial depth of the reader.
-For example, if a reader positioned at depth 2 at the field 'foo' in the data `{abc:{foo:{bar:baz}}}` is provided to an extractor with this option enabled and the registered path `(bar)`, the extractor would match on the value `baz`.
+For example, if a reader positioned at depth 2 at the field 'foo' in the data `{abc:{foo:{bar:baz}}}` is provided to an extractor with this option enabled and the search path `(bar)`, the extractor would match on the value `baz`.
 This extractor would finish matching once it exhausted all sibling values (none in this case) at depth 2.